Hi! I’m Julie.

 About Me Professionally

 It might also help you to know I’m a qualified coach.
-I trained with the Coaching Academy and I’m an ICF Accredited Coach and ICF (International Coaching Federation) as part of my ongoing professional accountability and development.
+I trained with the Coaching Academy and I’m an ICF (International Coaching Federation) Accredited Coach.
+As part of my ongoing professional accountability and development I am a member of the Association for Coaching and have regular supervision.

-As well as my training and experience as a foster carer, I worked as a teacher for many years in a pupil referral unit educating young people who had struggled in the mainstream system.
-Throughout my career I’ve worked with young people with additional challenges including trauma, social and emotional difficulties as well as those who are neurodivergent.
+As well as my fostering experience, prior to coaching I worked as a teacher for many years in a pupil referral unit educating young people who had struggled in the mainstream system.
+Throughout my career I’ve worked with young people with additional challenges including trauma, social and emotional difficulties, neurodivergence and often a complex mix of all of these!